 Some startling statements and admissions were made in the course of the correspondence between the governor-general and the commissioner.
-General Outram declared that, before the mutiny, the landowners had been most unjustly treated under our settlement; and Lord Canning, in his guarded reply, was compelled to admit his fear that it was "too true, that unjust decisions were come to by some of our local officers in investigating and judging the titles of the landowners." §
+General Outram declared that, before the mutiny, the landowners had been most unjustly treated under our settlement; and Lord Canning, in his guarded reply, was compelled to admit his fear that it was "too true, that unjust decisions were come to by some of our local officers in investigating and judging the titles of the landowners."&

 Lord Canning evidently desired to do in Oude, what Lord Dalhousie had done in the Punjab.
 As Henry Lawrence and his school were made to give way, in the latter province, to John Lawrence and Robert Montgomery; so now Outram was superseded by Montgomery and a staff, willing to carry out the policy which every man (civil and military) in the British camp in Oude, in March, 1858, concurred in viewing as "too harsh and despotic." few days in which General Outram exercised power were, however, beneficially employed.
 He issued the proclamation with a rider, the intended effect of which was to induce the Oude talookdars to read and run to, and not from us: ¶ and he is likewise said to have used his personal influence, based on long and courteous native chiefs and others.
-The former is for a large, and generous, and general amnesty, except in the cases of actual murderers; the latter is for the most vigorous prosecution and punishment."-Russell'3 Diary, vol. i., p.
-363. Mr. Campbell is known as the author of a work advocating the extinction of nation Indian dynasties; the annexation of territory; and the diminution of pensions. ¶ Times, May 6th, 1858.
+The former is for a large, and generous, and general amnesty, except in the cases of actual murderers; the latter is for the most vigorous prosecution and punishment."-Russell's Diarry, vol. i., p.
+363. Mr. Campbell is known as the author of a work advocating the extinction of national relationships of the diminution of pensions.

+¶ Times, May 6th, 1858.

-intercourse with the leading men, to convince them that they would find the bark of the governor-general worse than his bite.
+^{||} Mr. George Campbell, financial commissioner for Oude, arrived on the 27th of March, preceding Mr. Montgomery by a few days.
+"General Outram and Mr. Campbell did not at all agree in the policy which should be adopted towards the rebellious intercourse with the leading men, to convince them that they would find the bark of the governor-general worse than his bite.
 This assurance, though contrary to the long experience of landed proprietors in annexed or conquered provinces, was fulfilled in the way which Outram probably anticipated.
 The confiscation proclamation created great excitement in England: the annexation of Oude was inquired into, and generally, publicly and officially, denounced as an injustice; and Lord Canning was compelled to adopt (at least in measure) the very policy which Outram had sacrificed himself to promote.
-And not he alone; for, by a strange coincidence, Lord Ellenborough, who was at the time president of the India Board, breaking through the forms and delays of official life, wrote out to India a despatch, containing so strong and uncompromising a repudiation of Lord Canning's policy, that the document was immediately taken up as a party question, and Lord Ellenborough resigned his position sooner than compromise his colleagues.
+And not he alone; for, by a strange coincidence, Lord Ellenborough, who was at the time president of the India Board, breaking through the forms and delays of official life, wrote out to India a despatch, containing so strong and uncompromising a repudiation of Lord Canning's policy, that the document was immediately taken up as a party question, and Lord Elleuborough resigned his position sooner than compromise his colleagues.
 Certainly, nothing in his term of office "became him like the leaving it."
-It was alleged at the time, that Lord Canning's proceeding involved no greater injustice than had been practised towards the landowners after the annexation of Sinde and the Punjab. the system carried out in these two cases was totally different.
+It was alleged at the time, that Lord Canning's proceeding involved no greater injustice than had been practised towards the landowners after the annexation of Sinde and the Punjab.
+But the system carried out in these two cases was totally different.
 In Sinde one of the death in the jungle like wild beasts.